Joplin API - Get Started

 You should test your plugin in Development Mode.
 Doing so means that Joplin will run using a different profile, so you can experiment with the plugin without risking to accidentally change or delete your data.

 src/index.ts now contains the basic code for a Hello World plugin.

 - It contains a call to joplin.plugins.register.
 All plugins call this to register the plugin in the app.

 onStart()event handler method, which is called when the plugin starts.

 To try this basic plugin, compile the app by running the following from the root of the project:

 Doing so should compile all the files into the

 dist/ directory.
-This is from here that Joplin will load the plugin.
+This is where Joplin will load the plugin.

-Restart the app, and Joplin should load the plugin and execute its
+Restart the Development app from the command line/terminal, and Joplin should load the plugin and execute its

 onStart handler.
 If all went well you should see the test message in the plugin console: "Hello world.
 Test plugin started!".
 You will also be able to see the information from the manifest in the Settings > Plugins